brisbane-elixir/todo/elixir_in_action_part_2.md

 of the system.

 ### Separating loosely dependent parts
-First, we'll move the database server so it's started directly by the superviser.
+First, we'll move the database server so it's started directly by the supervisor.
 We must remove the call to `Todo.Database.start_link` from `Todo.Cache`, and then add another worker to our supervisor:

 in `lib/todo/supervisor.ex`